ProfKaz/PowerShell-Functions/Lego/CreateNewEntraApp.md

 <p align="center">How to identify API Id and Permission Id</p>
 <br>

-To work in an unattended way with this kind of Microsoft Entra Application normally exist 2 common ways to connect, one is setting a `Secret Key`and the other one is through a `Certificate thumbprint` in this function we can find some lines that create that certificate, install the certificate locally, import the certificate under the Microsoft Entra Application and update an existing [Configuration file](/CreateConfigFile.md)
+For unattended access, Microsoft Entra applications typically use one of two authentication methods: a `Secret Key` or a `Certificate Thumbprint`.
+This function includes steps to generate a certificate, install it locally, associate it with the Microsoft Entra Application, and update the existing configuration file.
+[Configuration file](/CreateConfigFile.md)

 > [!IMPORTANT]
-> The permissions granted at Microsoft Entra requires a last step by a Global Admin user, who need to grant access permissions to the APIs set in our Microsot Entra App.
+> Permissions granted in Microsoft Entra require final approval from a Global Admin, who must grant access permissions to the APIs specified in the Microsoft Entra Application.

 ```powershell
 function CreateNewEntraApp